MM081/Quad-Rando-Checklists/README.md

 I don't like that most trackers use location names like "Compass Chest" and "Map Chest," so I wrote this up to have names that you can (hopefully) understand even if you've never played the games before.
 It also tells you if a check requires the Lamp, Fire Rod, or Magic Mirror, as a little bonus.
 Currently only has A Link to the Past.

+This was specifically set up for Firefox, and it doesn't look right on other browsers.
+I don't know how to remedy this.

 Get the Quad Randomizer [here](https://quad.beta.samus.link/)

 Get OoTR [here](https://ootrandomizer.com/)